Master of Arts in Teaching (MAT) - History Education

-The Master of Arts in Teaching (MAT) - History Education is designed for individuals who have a four-year college degree and desire a teaching license in the state of North Carolina.
-This online program complies with INTASC, CAEP, and the North Carolina Department of Public Instruction, and the standards of achievement for 21st Century learners.
-The MAT program will prepare graduate students to provide instructional leadership and to capably deliver history education to the public schools.
-The MAT degree is ideal for recent college graduates, lateral entry teachers, teaching assistants with baccalaureate degrees, and mid-career changers who possess a wealth of content knowledge and career-related experience.
+The Master of Arts in Teaching (MAT) - History Education degree at N.C.
+A&T State University is designed for four-year college graduates who have earned a bachelor’s degree and want to become licensed high school history teachers in the state of North Carolina.
+This online program complies with INTASC, CAEP and the North Carolina Department of Public Instruction (NCDPI), and the standards of achievement for 21st century learners.
+The degree enables candidates to develop the knowledge, skills and dispositions needed to become excellent instructors and catalysts for learning.
+The MAT degree option is ideal for recent college graduates, lateral entry teachers, teaching assistants with baccalaureate degrees, and mid-career changers who possess a wealth of content knowledge and career-related experience.

 Teacher Education Licensure: Completing this master’s degree and obtaining a teaching license are separate processes.
 Admission to this master’s program does not guarantee admission to the Educator Preparation Licensure Program.
 To be recommended for licensure, candidates must first be formally admitted to the Educator Preparation Program.
 Failure to complete the Educator Preparation admission requirements during the first semester of enrollment may result in the student’s inability to register for certain required courses.
 Applicants and current students should visit the College of Education for guidance on specific requirements for graduation and licensure test/assessment requirements.